Categories

 principal Act - was first used.
 That system,

-called the Alternative Vote, Transferable
+called the Alternative Vote, Single Transferable Vote,

-Vote, or preferential
+or preferential

-system as it is usually known in
+system as it is usually known

-strongly-supported candidates are successively
+less strongly-supported candidates are

-transferred to the next most-preferred
+successively transferred to the next

-candidate until a candidate gains more votes
+most-preferred candidate until a candidate gains

-than the remaining votes combined, whereupon
+more votes than the remaining votes combined,

-that candidate is declared elected.
+whereupon that candidate is declared elected.
 The

 Alternative Vote for a

-single-member electorate is easy to explain by
+single-member electorate is easily explained by

-showing how it can fill a single vacancy such
+showing how it can fill a single vacancy such as

-as that for a single spokesperson to
+that for a single spokesperson to represent, on

-represent, on behalf of a public meeting - particularly
+behalf of a public meeting - particularly

 if it was not significantly party-political